 If a class with a

 @Routeannotation is removed, the route given in the annotation is still navigable after reload.
-Note that this is not a problem when only modifying the route of a view, without deleting the Java class.
+This isn’t a problem when only modifying the route of a view, without deleting the Java class.

-Other popular CDI-enabled servlet containers include WildFly, JBoss EAP, GlassFish, IBM WebSphere and Oracle WebLogic.
+Other popular CDI-enabled servlet containers include WildFly, JBoss Enterprise Application Platform (EAP), GlassFish, IBM WebSphere and Oracle WebLogic.
 Some of these come with IDE integrations that enable hot reloading of application code.
-If you develop a Vaadin application against one of these application servers, please consult the provider for available developer tooling.
+If you develop a Vaadin application against one of these application servers, consult the provider for available developer tooling.